-Firstly, through the incubation and seed-financing of new subsidiary companies ("New-Cos") which will initially either remain in the private domain or be admitted on the ISDX Securities and Derivatives Exchange ("ICAP").
+Firstly, through the incubation and seed-financing of new subsidiary companies ("New-Cos") which will initially either remain in the private domain or be admitted on the NEX Exchange.
 The Board will then target suitable assets or projects across the commodity spectrum from precious and base metals to oil and gas opportunities with the intention of these being acquired by New-Cos.
 It is expected that additional financing will be raised and that the relevant New-Cos will be admitted to the AIM Market of the London Stock Exchange ("AIM") at this second stage of the process.
 Tiger Board members will play an influential role in initially structuring and managing these newly formed resource companies and additional directors and officers will be appointed to the relevant New-Cos as the need arises.

-Secondly, as a result of on-going difficult market conditions, both generally and particularly in the junior resource sector, many companies with good assets are finding themselves short of cash as traditional financing methods are much harder to access or in some cases are not available.
-These poor market conditions have resulted in the share price of such companies falling to historic lows.
+Secondly, as a result of difficult market conditions, in the junior resource sector, some companies with good assets are finding themselves short of cash as traditional financing methods are much harder to access or in some cases are not available.
+These poor market conditions result in the share price of such companies falling to historic lows.
 In order to create value for the Company's shareholders, Tiger will aim to make investments in such quoted vehicles ("New-Co2"), through a private placement of shares.
 The goal under this option is to divest and/or re-organise New-Co2's existing assets as necessary as well as target suitable new assets matched with additional financing in order to create shareholder value.

 The proactive style of investment articulated above will involve the Group's officers taking executive roles in investee companies and it is proposed that suitable market based remuneration and long term incentive schemes, linked to success, will be made available to the relevant Tiger directors who take on these roles.